-Description Provide grant management, compliance, and oversight of • Home-funded activities.
-Target Date 5/31/2021 Estimate the N/A number and type of families that will benefit from the proposed activities Location Countywide Description Planned Activities Administrative costs include staff and related costs for overall program management, coordination, monitoring, reporting, and evaluation.
+Description Provide grant management, compliance, and oversight of • Home-funded activities. · Target Date 5/31/2021 Estimate the N/A number and type of families that will benefit from the proposed activities · Location Countywide Description • Planned Activities Administrative costs include staff and related costs for overall program management, coordination, monitoring, reporting, and evaluation.
 Administrative activities will be undertaken by MDHA.
-22 Project Name HOME New Construction - Rental Target Area Countywide, with a preference for Housing Target Areas Goals Supported New Affordable Housing Opportunities Needs Addressed Construct New Affordable Housing Funding HOME: \$2,035,935.00 (\$1,814,121.00 Grant + · · \$221,814.00 PI) , Description Funding for construction of new units for rent to households with incomes ≤ 60% AMI.
-Target Date 5/31/2023 Estimate the 50 units (≤ 60% AMI), with priority for projects that benefit number and type of large families, persons with disabilities, and/or extremely families that will low income tenants (0-30% AMI) benefit from the proposed activities Location Preference will be given to projects located in Housing Description Target Areas, but projects may be built Countywide if there are no eligible projects proposed in Housing Target Areas.
-Planned Activities A minimum of 15% of the 2020 HOME allocation, estimated to be \$388,740, will be set-aside for eligible CHDO projects.
+22 Project Name HOME New Construction - Rental Target Area Countywide, with a preference for Housing Target Areas · Goals Supported New Affordable Housing Opportunities Needs Addressed Construct New Affordable Housing · Funding HOME: \$2,035,935.00 (\$1,814,121.00 Grant + \$221,814.00 PI) Description Funding for construction of new units for rent to households with incomes ≤ 60% AMI.
+Target Date 5/31/2023 Estimate the 50 units (\leq 60% AMI), with priority for projects that benefit number and type of large families, persons with disabilities, and/or extremely families that will low income tenants (0-30% AMI) benefit from the proposed activities Location Preference will be given to projects located in Housing Description Target Areas, but projects may be built Countywide if there are no eligible projects proposed in Housing Target Areas.
+Planned Activities A minimum of 15% of the 2020 HOME allocation, estimated to be \$305,375, will be set-aside for eligible CHDO projects.
 The tenure of the CHDO projects will be based on developer demand and can come from the homeowner or rental project budgets.
-Additionally, MDHA may set aside a minimum of \$500,000 for the redevelopment of MDHA-owned properties converted under RAD.

-For remaining funds, MDHA may award funds on a first-come, first -served basis through an open application cycle or on a competitive basis via a Request for Proposals development.

-Financial assistance to developers may be in the form predevelopment loans, construction loans, and permanent financing.

-Eligible uses of funds include acquisition, site preparation, construction, and soft costs.
-All new construction projects will be subject to underwriting by MDHA and must meet HOME Site and Neighborhood Standards.

-Units must be occupied by tenants with incomes at or below 60% AMI.
-In projects with 5 or more HOME-assisted units, at least 20% of the units must serve households at or below 50% AMI.
+Additionally, MDHA may set aside a minimum of \$500,000 for the redevelopment of MDHA-owned properties converted under RAI). come, first -served b MDHA may award funds on a first- asis through an open application cycle asis via a Request for Proposals to developers may be in the form s, construction loans, and permanent construction, and sof will be subject to und s include acquisition, site preparation, t costs.
+All new construction projects erwriting by MDHA and must meet hborhood Standards. below 60% AMI.
+In p ed by tenants with incomes at or rojects with 5 or more HOME-assisted the units must serve households at or equire the permanent displacement of I not be eligible for funding.